josipursan/ML/Supervised Machine Learning: Regression and Classification/W3/Notes.md

 &nbsp;&nbsp;&nbsp;-**2. feature selection** - you can select which features you want to include/exclude in your model - if you use a lot of features, but don't have enough data, it is highly likely you will end up with an overfit model; selecting what you believe are most appropriate features (process called **feature selection**) can mitigate this
 &nbsp;&nbsp;&nbsp;-**3. regularization** - overfit models can often high very high polynomial in them
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-a method which gently reduces impact chosen features of the model have
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-regularization encourages the learning algorithm to shrink the values of parameters without necessarily outright eliminating the parmaters, and therefore features
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-regularization encourages the learning algorithm to shrink the values of parameters without necessarily outright eliminating the parameters, and therefore features
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-after regularization is done, even the high order polynomial model will behave significantly better than before
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-regularization lets us keep all of the features, but it keeps potentially problematic fetaures from having an overly large effect on the overall behaviour of the model
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-only *w* paramters are usually regularized, *b* not - however it *b* can also be regularized, it is not an issue (regularizing b in practice makes very little difference)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-only *w* paramters are usually regularized, *b* not - however *b* can also be regularized, it is not an issue (regularizing b in practice makes very little difference)

 # Cost function with regularization

 -the idea of regularization is to have small parameter values so that we can end up with a simpler model, which is less likely to overfit
-&nbsp;&nbsp;&nbsp;-of course, this approach can not be pushed too far
+&nbsp;&nbsp;&nbsp;-of course, this approach mustn't be pushed too far

 -generally, regularization is implemented in such way that it penalizes all of the features (by *penalize* we actually mean it penalizes the parameter, the coefficient, of each feature) - this is done because in a scenario where you have a lot of features for a model you might not be able to determine which features are the important ones